Please note that Tapas no longer supports Internet Explorer.

 “I said I don’t understand!”

-The sun stood behind the statue, like a guardian giving it a golden halo.
-Its rays were still stabbing in my eyes, not caring in the least that it blinded me.
+The sun stood behind the statue like a guardian giving it a golden halo.
+Its rays were still stabbing my eyes, not caring in the least that it blinded me.

 “Don’t you look at me like that, wipe that goddamn smile off your face!”

 It was heavy.
 Her presence.
-Her gaze made me fall to my knees.
-The carpet felt rough and hard.
+Her gaze.
+Made me fall to my knees.
+The carpet felt rough and cold.

 “Say something… anything…”

-“I didn’t ask for this…” A handful of the itchy carpet gathered in my fists, crumpling the once flat fabric.
+“I didn’t ask for this…” A handful of the rough carpet gathered in my fists, crumpling the once flat fabric.

 “I can’t do this…” Pebbles fell down from somewhere, staining the blood-red carpet with dark circles.
 “Tell me what to do…”

 “Esther!”
 Quick steps ran over to me, wrapping me in something warm.
-“What’s wrong?”
+“What’s wrong, sweetie?”
 She hugged me.

 I didn’t want her to see me like this, hiding myself in her arms, I dug my face until nothing was visible in my eyes.
 “Mom…”

-“What is it, sweetie?
+“What is it?
 It’s okay, just tell me.”
+Her voice wrapped around me.

 “I want to go home…”